pkulchenko/fullmoon/README.md

 In general, an action handler can return any of the following values:

-- `true`: this stops any further processing, sets the headers that have been specified so far and returns the generated or set response body.
+- `true`: this stops any further processing, sets the headers that have been specified so far, and returns the generated or set response body.
 - `false` or `nil`: this stops the processing of the current route and proceeds to the next one.
 - any string value: this sends a response with 200 as the status and the